Segun-io/cheetah_docs/Data Model/readme.md

     - name (connected to valve's )
     - localized name (connected to valve's)
     - nicknames (all the ways a hero can be called)
+    - Has custom image
+    - Custom image

+## Units

+- Unit
+    - id (connected to valve's)
+    - name (connected to valve's )
+    - localized name (connected to valve's)
+    - nicknames (all the ways a hero can be called)
+    - Wiki image (connected to liquid images)
+    - Has custom image
     - Custom image

 ## Items